The Council use the national Sustainable Procurement Taskforce definition of social value as:

 We currently include a social value element of between 5 and 20% in all contracts we have with suppliers that are over £50k.
 More detail of this is included in our Social Value policy.

-We measure and evaluate the social value created on our contracts using the National TOMs Framework.
-The TOMs (Themes, Outcomes, Measures) are used to measure and evaluate the social value element of the contract submission.
+We measure the social value created on our contracts using the national TOMs Framework.
+We use the TOMs (Themes, Outcomes, Measures) to measure and assess the social value element of the contract submission.

 The TOMs measure delivery of social value under the following headings: